henvic/vehikel/README.md

 There are two actions currently available via the service module:

-1. For syncing the user profile on the posts: `./services --controller search --action sync-user-profile-on-posts --uid 33`
+1. For syncing the user profile on the posts: `./services --controller search --action sync-user-profile-on-posts --uid <uid>`

-2. For rebuilding the entire posts: `./services --controller search --action sync-user-profile-on-posts --uid 33`
+2. For rebuilding the entire posts: `./services --controller search --action sync-user-profile-on-posts --uid <uid>`

 When the user changes the user profile data a gearman task is created, it is watched by the node.js worker, which calls the PHP syncing process.